blaccsmith/website/.github/BLOG_CONTRIBUTING.md

 > For the above Github photo, I wrote "**/github-empty-folder.png**" in the [neccecary syntax](https://www.markdownguide.org/basic-syntax/#images-1).

 ## Publishing

-Once you've finished writing your blog, create a PR to the `staging branch` and you're done! 🥳
+Once you've finished writing your blog, commit your changes.
+Then create a PR to the `staging branch` and you're done! 🥳